devadvance/terminalcheatsheet/README.md

 * [Workbox](https://developers.google.com/web/tools/workbox) - used for offline support/PWA functionality
 * [Termynal](https://github.com/ines/termynal) - modified a bit to work with `<amp-script>`

+**Infra**

+* GitHub for source and deployment
+* GitHub Pages for hosting the content
+* Cloudflare for CDN

 ## Running locally

+You'll need to set up Jekyll for local development.
+See https://jekyllrb.com/docs/installation/ for instructions.

 Checkout the code from GitHub and then run `jekyll serve` in the repo directory.

 Since this is AMP code, make sure you [validate locally](https://amp.dev/documentation/guides-and-tutorials/learn/validation-workflow/validate_amp/#browser-developer-console) before merging.

-## Internationalization (i18)
+## Internationalization/localization (i18n/l10n)

 ### How it works

-The website supports internationalization (i18n) without the use of additional Jekyll plugins.
+The website is internationalized to support localization through translations, asset variations, and more.
+This is done without the use of additional Jekyll plugins.
 There are many parts of the site that use this work, but the main parts for new pages are in the following structure:

 ```
 ├── _data